TechNickAI/AICodeBot/README.md

 Pro-tip: add your README.md to the list of files to get context-aware answers.

 This feature is in it's early phases right now, but it's already useful.
-We'll be adding support for tools that the sidekick can use, including GitHub integration, ingesting repo specific domain knowledge, writing local files, and more.
+We'll be adding support for tools that the sidekick can use, including GitHub integration, ingesting repository specific domain knowledge, writing local files, and more.
 For now, it just *reads* files and provides suggestions.

 ### AI-Assisted Git Commit 📝